Webfacing/wf-cpanel-right-now-site-health/readme.txt

 == Description ==

-# WebFacing Disk Usage in At a Glance and Site Health directly from your cPanel® - for WordPress
 🕸️ By WebFacing.
 Shows disk usage information, recommendations and alerts in your admin Dashboard Right Now widget and on Site Health panels.
 Also includes a Site Health test for HTTPS only (http should not be allowed, but forwarded to https) with information about the issue, recommendation and actions.
 Made with a little help from [cPanel, L.L.C., USA](http://www.cpanel.net/) and [PRO ISP AS, Norway](https://proisp.eu/) - many thanks.
 ## This plugin adds the following
 ### Dashboard - At a Glance (widget)